How Does CMSAC Help Survivors of MST?

 Veteran’s Administration (VA) Military Sexual Trauma Counseling Program

-Any service member who was sexually assaulted is eligible for MST counseling services at a VA Medical Center under the VA Military Sexual Trauma Counseling Program.
-For more information on the Saint Cloud VA’s MST services, please call:
+A service member who was sexually assaulted may be eligible for MST counseling services at a VA Medical Center under the VA Military Sexual Trauma Counseling Program.
+The VA Medical Center provides free, confidential treatment to male and female Veterans for mental and physical health conditions related to experiences of Military Sexual Trauma.
+For more information on the Saint Cloud VA’s MST services and eligibility, please call:

 Joy Finkelson, MSW, LICSW